Q&A: Where are we in the COVID-19 vaccine race? | Health

 The companies are testing their vaccines against a placebo - typically saline solution - in healthy volunteers to see if the rate of COVID-19 infection among those who got the vaccine is significantly lower than in those who received the dummy shot.
 Why is Pfizer ahead with its data?

 The trials rely on subjects becoming naturally infected with the coronavirus, so how long it takes to generate results largely depends on how pervasive the virus is where trials are being conducted.
 Each drugmaker has targeted a specific number of infections to trigger a first analysis of their data.
-Pfizer said its interim analysis was conducted after 94 participants in the trial developed COVID-19.
+Pfizer said its interim analysis was conducted after 94 participants in the trial developed COVID-19 while Russia's examination was conducted after 20 participants in the trial developed the disease.

 AstraZeneca said last week a slowdown in infections during the summer is delaying data analysis for its UK trial.
 COVID-19 cases, however, soared in October and early November, setting daily records in the United States and Europe.